SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/Admin_Access.png" width="70%">

-9. Remove the authorizations, which are not needed anymore by the user.
+11. Remove the authorizations, which are not needed anymore by the user.
 If you remove all of them the user will no longer be an administrator, and the name will be removed from the list on the left.
 We will do this now.
 Disable all authorizations.
 Then click on the **Save**-button.

 <br><img src="/exercises/ex2/images/Remove_Admin_Access.png" width="70%">

-10. Now you have to confirm your changes.
-Click on the **Okay** button.
+12. Now you have to confirm your changes.
+Click on the **OK** button.

 <br><img src="/exercises/ex2/images/Confirm_Remove_Admin_Access.png" width="70%">

-11. The only administrator left will be your trial account user.
+13. The only administrator left will be your trial account user.
 You cannot remove the authorizations of this user completely, as you would otherwise lock yourself out of the administration console.
 For this reason, the authorization **Manage Tenant Configuration** is greyed out.

 <br><img src="/exercises/ex2/images/Own_User_Access.png" width="70%">